naturalethic/mix/README.md

 Note that any functions defined in a task module will be yielded, thus they must be a generator or return a promise.

 Options are also supported.
 Thus adding `--myopt foo` will place the string value `"foo"` in the property `mix.option.myopt`.

+Arguments that aren't options are passed to the called task function.

 #### configuration